 Beverley previously revealed that her latest bout of depression was brought on by a change in her medication.
 She wrote online: "Been battling the demons of depression!
 One of the meds I'm on has been stopped by pharmaceutical company, apparently it doesn't make money."

-The actress recently revealed she has been struggling with a change in her medication
+The actress revealed she has been struggling with a change in her medication

-Beverley has played Liz McDonald for more than 20 years
+Beverley played Liz McDonald for more than 20 years

 ''I was going to work and I was still filming and I didn't really talk to anyone about it and on that day they took me into The Priory in the early hours of the next morning.
 My husband John and my doctor said I looked like a 100-year-old woman.
 They tried different medications but none of them seemed to work.''